Code-Institute-Submissions/rovan89-CI_PP2_Quizography_MayResub/README.md

 # Guess The Movie Quiz
 Guess The Movie quiz is designed to test the user knowledge of movies based on still images from the selected movie.
 Each question is multiple choice, there are four options to choose from.
 The site has an intuitive design to allow any user to easily understand the concept.
 The user will be scored so they can try to beat their top scores or play with others to see who has the best movie knowledge.
 ![Image of responsive design](assets/images/readme-images/responsive.PNG)

+## User Stories
+### Site Owner
+- As the site owner, I want to test the users geography knowledge.
+- As the site owner, I want to track the user's score as they progress through the quiz.
+- As the site owner, I want to take an input of a username for each user.
+- As the site owner, I want to receive feedback from the user.

 ## Features

 ### Existing Features